-With this in mind, we would like to make the following points, from the perspective of the PE/VC fund industry, on some of the broad themes raised by the consultation.
+With this in mind, we would like to make the following points, from the perspective of the PE/VC fund industry, on some of the themes raised by the Committee's Call for Evidence.

 1. Non-legislative improvements

 Much can be done to improve the effectiveness of existing and future UK regulation for PE/VC fund management firms, whilst maintaining robust standards, by making changes to the way firms are supervised by Government and the regulator.
 From a PE/VC perspective, these include: